rafrowinski/sneak-pl/README.md

 ## Requires:

-PathFinder by Karanum
+- PathFinder by Karanum
-Event_Window by Yanfly
+- Event_Window by Yanfly

 ## Credits:

-All credits for path finding go to Karanum
+All credits for path finding go to Karanum.
-All credits for event window go to Yanfly
+All credits for event window go to Yanfly.